 Day 11 Thursday: We arrive in Serangan Harbor, Bali around 08-12 AM.
 After breakfast, before we take you to shore, you will have a chance to say goodbye and see you again (sampai jumpa lagi) to our Captain and crew.
 Transfers can be arranged to take you to your next destination.

 Please ensure your onward travels are planned to anticipate delays during cruising.
 Click here for recommendations on where to stay in Bali and Ubud.
 Flights out on the day of arrival back in Serangan should only be scheduled after 16:00 PM.

 We have alternative Komodo routes available.
 Please contact us for more information on these exciting cruises and click on rates or availability to check dates:

 A few selected trips per year are run in collaboration with Conservation International and dedicated to contributing to whale shark research.
 A small portion of these cruises will be focused on a new secret area where whale sharks tend to be seen.
 This our Bali-Komodo-Bali route with a special bonus!
 Our guest marine biologist will also be giving presentations about these gentle giants onboard.
 A portion of the proceeds of this trip is donated for the conservation efforts for whale sharks.

 Komodo & Manta Special (29 dives)

-Manta rays are a staple of Komodo National Park and a manta encounter is 99,9% guaranteed in the Park.
+Manta rays are regulary encountered in the Komodo National Park.
 However, for true manta lovers, there are never enough mantas.
 This Bali-Komodo-Bali route will be slightly adjusted to spend more time on dive sites or in areas of Komodo preferred by manta rays.
-A guest marine biologist specialized in manta rays will be explaining everything there is to know about these flappy creatures, including that they are no longer called “mantas”.
+A guest marine biologist specialized in manta rays will be explaining everything there is to know about these elegant creatures, including that they are no longer called “mantas”.

 Bali to Komodo or Komodo to Bali (Min.
 30 dives)